Last Updated on

 Some of the things you can see when diving the North pass are Manta rays, various types of sharks (Black-tip, white-tip, grey, hammerhead, tiger, silky, reef), tunas, barracudas, and Turtles.

 There are three dive centres on the northern part of Fakarava, all doing the same dive sites.
-I’m not gone recommend one specific dive center you should use.
+I’m not gone recommend one specific dive centre you should use.

-Instead you should go and talk with all of them yourself and see which dive sites they are going for the next couple of days day, and how big the dive groups are.
-And just decide upon yourself which dive center that gives you the best vibes.
+Instead, you should go and talk with all of them yourself and see which dive sites they are going for the next couple of days day, and how big the dive groups are.
+And just decide upon yourself which dive centre that gives you the best vibes.

-The day I went diving where we only three people in my group while one of the other center where going with 16people.
+The day I went diving, where we only three people in my group while one of the other centers were going with 16people.

 TopDive: The biggest dive operator in French Polynesia, with dive centres in Moorea, Bora Bora, Tahiti, Tetiaroa, Rangiroa and Fakarava.
 They offer discount there more you dive with them around French Polynesia.